harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_browse_cleaners.md

 ---

 ## Tasks
-1. Research setting up the database.
+1. Research setting up the database and website.
 1 day.
 2. Develop the database for cleaners/users.
 3 days.
 3. Develop a UI to browse cleaners.
 2 days.
 4. Develop backend to get cleaners from database.
 3 days.